ibm-cloud-docs/activity-tracker/sqlquery.md

 * **NUMBER_EVENTS** is the name of the field that you want to use to report the numerical value
 * **PARQUET_FILE** is the **Result location URL** that you get when you transform the archive file from JSON to PARQUET
-* **RESULTS_BUCKET** is the sql URL of the custom COS bucket that you plan to use to upload the query results
+* **RESULTS_BUCKET** is the SQL URL of the custom COS bucket that you plan to use to upload the query results

 For example, to get the total number of events in a file, you can run the following query:
 ```